-Although running late for a job interview can indeed leave a bad impression on potential employers, as well as raise a few red flags about your suitability and professionalism, there are a few things you can do to remedy the situation – and, hopefully, avoid missing out on the opportunity of a lifetime.
+Although running late for a job interview can indeed leave a bad impression on potential employers, as well as raise a few red flags about your suitability, professionalism and punctuality, there are a few things you can do to remedy the situation – and, hopefully, avoid missing out on the opportunity of a lifetime.

 Here’s a handful of tips on how to recover from arriving late for an interview.

 1. Call Ahead

 As soon as you know you’re going to be late, give the interviewer a call to let them know.
 And the sooner you exercise whatever damage control is possible, the better.